 Downloadable Imperial to Metric Conversions Chart

 Imagine this.
 You’ve managed to wrangle a spare ten minutes out of your day and now you’re standing in your favourite Australian fabric shop, right in front of your new favourite fabric line that your current favourite textile designer has just released.
 In your right hand you’re holding a quilt pattern you’ve been eyeing off since last pay day and you’re itching to get started.
 All you have to do is buy the fabric, right!
-You turn the pattern over and *SHOCK HORROR* the pattern ONLY provides you with imperial measurements!!!!!
+You turn the pattern over and *SHOCK HORROR* the pattern ONLY provides you with imperial (or depending on where you live, the opposite – metric!) measurements!!!!!
 NoooOOOooooOOOOOO!

 A) Put the pattern down and walk out of the shop.
 Your day is ruined.
 You’re never going to quilt again.
 (Overly dramatic, I know, but we’ve all been there, right?)